sap-tutorials/Tutorials/tutorials/cp-aibus-dox-data-api-bus/cp-aibus-dox-data-api-bus.md

 2. Click **Try it out**.

+3. Right click [Sample Invoice 1](`https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/cp-aibus-dox-swagger-ui/sample-invoice-1.pdf`), then use the ***Save link as*** option to download locally the document PDF file recommended for this enrich business data example.
+> You can also upload and enrich your own document in PDF format with content in headers and tables (an invoice, for example).
+In this case, make sure the data you define in the **`payload`** field, in step 2, matches your document fields.

-3. Upload the document PDF file you want to enrich.
+4. Upload the document PDF file you want to enrich.

-4. In **options**, enter the list of fields to be extracted from the uploaded file (`documentNumber,taxId,purchaseOrder,shippingAmount,subTotalAmount,vendorAddress,vendorName,totalAmount,currencyCode`, for example), the client id you created in step 1 (`c_29`, for example), the document type (`invoice`, for example), the enrichment data type `businessEntity` and subtype `supplier`.
+5. In **options**, enter the list of fields to be extracted from the uploaded file (`documentNumber,taxId,purchaseOrder,shippingAmount,subTotalAmount,vendorAddress,vendorName,totalAmount,currencyCode`, for example), the client id you created in step 1 (`c_29`, for example), the document type (`invoice`, for example), the enrichment data type `businessEntity` and subtype `supplier`.

-5. Click **Execute**.
+6. Click **Execute**.

 This is how the request should look like: